Agilatech/versalink-cozir5-device/README.md

 _deltaPercent_ is the percentage of the current numerical data range which a polled data value must exceed to be considred "new".
 As an example, consider a temperature range of 100, a deltaPercent of 2, and the current temerature of 34.
 In such a case, a device poll must produce a value of 36 or greater, or 32 or less than in order to be stored as a current value.
 35 or 33 will be ignored.  deltaPercent may be any value greater than 0 or less than 100, and may be fractional.
 If not defined, the default is 5 percent.

 ####Defining the value ranges
-Value ranges may also be defined in the options, and are closely related to deltaPercent.
+Value ranges may also be defined in the config, and are closely related to deltaPercent.
 If not defined, the software will keep track of minimum and maximum values and derive the range from them.
-However, that takes time for the software to "learn" the ranges, so they can be defined in the options object:
+However, that takes time for the software to "learn" the ranges, so they can be defined in the config object:
 ```
 "co2_range":<numeric range>
 ```
 where the &lt;numeric range&gt; is a number representing the absolute range of the value.

-####options example
+####config example
-Here is an example of an options varible which stream values every 10 seconds, polls the device every second, requires an 8% delta change to register a new monitored value, and defines valid ranges on all parameters:
+Here is an example of an config varible which stream values every 10 seconds, polls the device every second, requires an 8% delta change to register a new monitored value, and defines valid ranges on all parameters:
 ```
-const options = {
+const config = {
     "streamPeriod":10000,
     "devicePoll":1000,
     "deltaPercent":8,